 Moshe Koppel is a member of the department of computer science at Bar-Ilan University and chairman of the Kohelet Policy Forum in Jerusalem.
-His book, Judaism Straight Up: Why Real Religion Endures, has just been released by Maggid Books.
+His book, Judaism Straight Up: Why Real Religion Endures, was published by Maggid Books.

 Four more of our writers pick several favorites each, featuring two Ruths, passengers, Lincoln, Verdun, chief rabbis, Jewish Montreal, sweet spots, a fortress, and more.